This is a "layman's" version of the firearm laws of Georgia. The

 Basically, to carry a long gun you do not have to have a license to carry as long as you are not prohibited from owning a firearm.
 To carry a handgun openly or concealed in the state of Georgia (other than on your property or inside your home, car, or your place of business), you

 must have a Georgia Weapons Carry License (or the older Georgia Firearm License) issued under code 16-11-129.
-To carry a knife designed for offense with a blade over 5 inches you must have a Georgia Weapons Carry License (or the older Georgia Firearm License) issued under code 16-11-129.
+To carry a knife designed for offense and defense with a blade over 5 inches you must have a Georgia Weapons Carry License (or the older Georgia Firearm License) issued under code 16-11-129.
 There are exceptions, read below to find out what those are.

 Weapons Carry: You are not allowed to carry a weapon (as defined at the top of this page) without having a weapons carry license unless you fit one of the exceptions below (this is in general, there are some places off-limits to carry even with a Weapons Carry License):